NREL/BioReactorDesign/docs/source/bubbleColumn.rst

       :alt: Schematic of the boundary

 To finish defining the boundaries of the bubble column, we would need to define the outer walls and the inlet.
 We do not define any other boundaries for now and BiRD automatically sets non-defined patches as walls.
-We will show how to set the inlet boundary in :ref:`Inlet path<inletpatch_bce>`.
+We will show how to set the inlet boundary in :ref:`Inlet patch<inletpatch_bce>`.

 Mesh
 ~~~~~~~~~~~